GeorgeSJ1869/ip/docs/README.md

 ### 5. Add an Event Task
 **Command:** `event [task name] /from [start time] /to [end time]`

 **Description:** Adds a task with a specific start and end time.
-The date format should be `YYYY-MM-DD`.
+The date should be in `YYYY-MM-DD` format.

 **Example:** `event weekend /from 2025-03-08 /to 2025-03-09`
 ```